MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 ### Excavated damage zone permeability dataset creator

 Permeability dataset are created by the `Salome-PFLOTRAN-Interface/Create permeability dataset`:
-1. Select the mesh you want to assign the permeability dataset.
+1. Select the mesh group you want to assign the permeability dataset.
-2. Select the surface from which distance and unit vector will be computed.
+2. Select the surface mesh group from which distance and unit vector will be computed.
 3. Select the output file
 4. Enter the excavated zone properties: trace length, attenuation length, fracture radius, aperture and anisotropy.
 5. Select the permeability model
 6. Select the equivalent permeability coupling (only Standard - sum of fracture and matrix permeability - is implemented yet).
 7. Enter the matrix permeability and click on "Ok".

 The creation of the permeability dataset can be quite long.
 Salome need to compute for each point in the input mesh the distance to the surface.
-It can took around 1 hour for approximately 40000 cells.
+Performances on a single core i7-6820HQ machine: 200K elements per hour.

 ## Examples